David Beckham launches '7' fund for kids in danger around the world

 The Ebola epidemic in West Africa has also left thousands orphaned and many more out of school.

-Worldwide, some 168 million children are engaged in child labor and many others are victims of sexual violence, trafficking and female genital mutilation, UNICEF said.
+Worldwide, some 168 million children are engaged in child labour and many others are victims of sexual violence, trafficking and female genital mutilation, UNICEF said.

 (Editing by Ros Russell)